lhm30/PIDGINv3/docs/usage/started.rst

 The threshold can be increased to increase the confidence in the prediction.

 .. note::
-	These probabilities are different from PIDGINv2 in that they have not been Platt-scaled, since this increased the number of false positives.
+	These probabilities are different from PIDGIN `version 2`_ in that they have not been Platt-scaled, since this increased the number of false positives.

 Decreasing applicability domain (AD) filter